MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Utility/ConvertTo-Xml.md

 ### -As

 Determines the output format.
 The acceptable values for this parameter are:

-- String.
+- `String`
   Returns a single string.
-- Stream.
+- `Stream`
   Returns an array of strings.
-- Document.
+- `Document`
  Returns an **XmlDocument** object.

-The default value is Document.
+The default value is `Document`.

 ```yaml
 Type: System.String